-“Racism is not the same this as race prejudice,” says Sister Marcelline Koch, OP, co-chair of the Springfield Dominican Antiracism Team (SDART).
+“Racism is not the same thing as race prejudice,” says Sister Marcelline Koch, OP, co-chair of the Springfield Dominican Antiracism Team (SDART).
 “Racism is a combination of the abuse of institutional power and race prejudice, so that, even if someone has worked to rid herself of personal prejudice against people of certain ethnic groups, she is still caught in the web of racism, which is supported by institutional structures that are designed to privilege the group with social power and disenfranchise those without it.”

 Institutional systems that keep racism in place in the United States are deeply rooted in United States history.
 Actively working to dismantle them is a life-long commitment rooted in Jesus’ teachings of inclusivity and right relationship.
 Learn how you can participate!

 We knew from the moment we began the journey toward dismantling racism that we couldn’t proceed without the company of woman and men who are people of color.
 Our antiracist team consists of about twenty Springfield Dominican Sisters and about twenty partners who labor beside us in this sacred and difficult work.
 Any success we have we owe to their faithfulness and commitment.
 Watch this brief video to hear from some of our partners.

 “The work undertaken by the Dominican Sisters and other groups could have a profound effect on Springfield and the state at large.
 Although the work is only beginning, the trust being created between African-American leaders and this city’s institutions is a welcome change that paves the way for meaningful reforms toward equality.